Links on Android Authority may earn us a commission. Learn more.

 The service is currently available as a web app at Staykeen.com.
 It’s also available as an Android mobile app, via a web wrapper.
 The Android app has been in “experimental phase” since launch, so we aren’t sure when (or if) a full app will be available, or when other platforms will be supported.

 Is Google Keen free?

 The service is free to use, although you will need to access it via a free Google account.

 In the end, Google Keen both looks and operates a bit like the popular Pinterest service.
 When you sign up with your free Google account, all you have to do is type in a title.
-For example, you may be interested in the original Star Trek TV show.
-On both the Keen web site or via the web mobile app, just type in Star Trek The Original Series, and then tap or click on the Next box in the bottom right corner
+For example, you may be interested in learning archery.
+In both the Keen website or the mobile web app, just type in something like “Learning archery,” and then tap or click on the Next box in the top-right corner.

 You will then see a series of Google search-related web links based on your title.
-Click or tap on the links that are closest to your interest.
-Finally, click or tap on the Create box, again in the bottom right corner.
+Click or tap on the closest links to your interest and hit Next.
+You can now upload a cover image, add a description, and choose whether you want your Keen to be Private, Shared, or Public.
+Finally, click or tap on the Create button.

 You can manually add new photos, links, or even texts on your Keen page via the Add button on top.
-You can also use the button to add more via search or you can add new sections to your Keen page.
-There’s also the Edit button, which allows you to add more collaborators to your page.
-Finally, there’s the Share button, which lets you send a link to your Keen page to anyone, or invite someone to access and add to the page.
+One can also use the button to add more via search, or add new sections to your Keen page.

-One interesting think about this service is that it uses machine learning to offer up suggestions for new links and content for your page on a regular basis.
+One interesting thing about this service is that it uses machine learning to regularly offer suggestions for new links and content for your page.

 Will it last?